 This way, you can plan your trip a little bit better.
-For more information about the country, browse my Brazilian Culture section.
+For more information about our customs and traditions, read this article on Brazilian Culture.
 If you want to know new places in Brazil, check out my destinations page.

 Oh, and don’t forget that I have a whole category about useful travel guides here on the blog.

 I hope you enjoyed this list of landmarks in Brazil.